-During the year, the City transferred \$1,955,713 of assets to School District 62 (Sooke), representing project costs incurred to design, engineer, and construct infrastructure, based on terms of the agreement between the City and School District 62 (Sooke).
+In 2023, the City transferred \$1,955,713 of assets to School District 62 (Sooke), representing project costs incurred to design, engineer, and construct infrastructure, based on terms of the agreement between the City and School District 62 (Sooke).
 The transfer is recorded as an expense in the consolidated statement of operations.